Aliasflare/Aliasflare/README.md

 > [!IMPORTANT]
 > Currently there is no proper error display for dialogs!
-> To figure out what is wrong please open the <b>Dev Tools (Strg+F12)</b> before confirming a dialog and look the the request/response there!
+> To figure out what is wrong please open the <b>Dev Tools (Strg+F12)</b> before confirming a dialog and look at the request/response there!
 > Fixing this is a high priority and proper error handling will come soon!